cathyxiong/RPi_ADXL/README.md

 - **uploadng** - Boolean True/False to enable/disable uploading
 - **uploadUser** - The user used to upload files in the remote server
 - **uploadHost** - Remote server IP
-- **uploadDirectory** - The remote directory uploadADXL.py will attempt to upload files to.
+- **uploadDirectory** - The remote directory for upload.
 - **uploadInterval** - How often uploadADXL will loop to check for any new files to upload.
 - **dataFolder** - The local data folder (default "ADXLData/") used to store data & log files.

 <br><br><br>
 ###3.2 Private ssh key for connecting and uploading to remote server
-uploadADXL.py uploads to remote server by ssh key authentication.
+mainADXL.py uploads to remote server by ssh key authentication.
 On dev/testing we use the user `upload@104.236.141.183` on a virtual linux server hosted in San Fransisco.
 The ssh keys have already been generated during dev/testing, so please ask the developer for the private key if you are adding new RPi_ADXLs (or simply want to ssh into the server).

 **The SSH private key must be placed in /home/pi/.ssh/** as the key location & name were made non-configurable outside of the script intentionally

-**Without the proper SSH private key, your upload will fail to authenticate and the server will refuse you connection, effectively failing uploadADXL.py**
+**Without the proper SSH private key, your upload will fail to authenticate and the server will refuse you connection, effectively failing upload**

 <br><br><br>
 ###3.3 Remote Server Configuration